Want the best of VICE News straight to your inbox? Sign up here.

 It began badly on Friday when Unilever, one of the world’s biggest advertisers, announced it was joining the Stop Hate for Profit campaign, which had already been backed by Verizon, Patagonia, and Ben and Jerry’s.

-Facebook quickly tried to take action to stem the flow of advertising dollars, announcing a new policy that would follow Twitter’s lead and begin labeling questionable content.
+Facebook quickly tried to take action to stem the outward flow of ad dollars, announcing a new policy that would follow Twitter’s lead and begin labeling questionable content.

 But it wasn’t enough.

-Coca-Cola and Hershey’s joined the campaign soon after, and throughout Saturday and Sunday, dozens of more companies, large and small, added their names to the list.
+Coca-Cola and Hershey’s joined the campaign soon after, and throughout Saturday and Sunday, dozens of other companies, large and small, added their names to the list.

 Global drinks giant Diageo, which owns brands like Guinness, Smirnoff, and Johnnie Walker, said Saturday it would stop buying ads on all social media platforms from July 1, and “will continue to discuss with media partners how they deal with unacceptable content.”